Michael David Pfeifer: Early life

+Priesthood

-On December 21, 1964, Pfeifer was ordained into the priesthood by Bishop Stephen Leven for the Missionary Oblates of Mary Immaculate.
-After his ordination, Pfeifer served as a missionary in Mexico for several years.
+On December 21, 1964, Pfeifer was ordained into the priesthood by Bishop Stephen Leven for the Oblates.
+After his ordination, the Oblates assigned Pfeifer as a missionary in Mexico for several years.

 Bishop of San Angelo

-On May 31, 1985, Pope John Paul II named Pfeifer as bishop of the Diocese of San Angelo.
-He was consecrated by Archbishop Patrick Flores at the San Angelo Coliseum on July 26, 1985.
+On May 31, 1985, Pope John Paul II named Pfeifer as bishop of San Angelo.
+He was consecrated by Archbishop Patrick Flores at the San Angelo Coliseum in San Angelo, Texas, on July 26, 1985.

 Pfeifer has spoken against medical research using embryonic stem cells, instead promoting the use of adult stem cells.

-On December 17, 2008, Pfeifer and the Diocese of San Angelo were sued by a San Angelo man.
-The plaintiff claimed that David Espitia, pastor of St. Ann's Parish in Colorado City, Texas, had sexually abused him from 1994, when he was age eight, to 2002 and that the diocese covered up the crimes.
-In response, Pfeifer said that Espita told him on June 13, 2003 about the allegations and denied all of them.
+In December 2008, Pfeifer and the Diocese of San Angelo were sued by a San Angelo man.
+The plaintiff claimed that Reverend David Espitia, pastor of St. Ann's Parish in Colorado City, Texas, had sexually abused him from 1994, when he was age eight, to 2002 and that the diocese covered up the crimes.
+In response, Pfeifer said that Espita told him on June 13, 2003, about the allegations and denied all of them.
 At that time, Pfeifer initiated an investigation.
 A week after his meeting with Pfeifer, Espita committed suicide.
 On November 21, 2011, the diocese reached an out-of-court settlement with the plaintiff.